-Welcome to best vein, vascular and preventive medicine practice from Wellesley MA and greater Lowell MA offices, caring for the full spectrum of venous diseases and PAD patients and keeping patient healthy by streamline health screening and practicing evidence based preventive medicine.
-Our health screening program is based on guidelines from united states preventive services task force, American Heart Association and American College of Cardiology.
-Sometimes we have to customize our recommendations & we go beyond guidelines depending on individual patient needs.
+Welcome to best vein care.
+We pride our-self by practicing evidence-based preventive medicine and our health screening program is based on the guidelines from united states preventive services task force, American Heart Association and American College of Cardiology.
 All screening services might not be covered by your health insurances.

 CAROTID INTIMA-MEDIA THICKNESS: